rbignon/woob/docs/source/guides/module.rst

 Each module implements one or many :doc:`capabilities </api/capabilities/index>` to tell what kind of features the website provides.
-A capability is a class derived from :class:`weboob.capabilities.base.Capability` and with some abstract methods (which raise ``NotImplementedError``).
+A capability is a class derived from :class:`weboob.capabilities.base.Capability` and with some abstract methods (which raise :py:exc:`NotImplementedError`).

 A capability needs to be as generic as possible to allow a maximum number of modules to implement it.
 Anyway, if you really need to handle website specificities, you can create more specific sub-capabilities.

-For example, there is the :class:`CapMessages <weboob.capabilities.messages.CapMessages>` capability, with the associated :class:`CapMessagesPost <weboob.capabilities.messages.CapMessagesPost>` capability to allow answers to messages.
+For example, there is the :class:`~weboob.capabilities.messages.CapMessages` capability, with the associated :class:`~weboob.capabilities.messages.CapMessagesPost` capability to allow answers to messages.

 Pick an existing capability
 ---------------------------